sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ``` {htmlDir="2022-02-24-permutations" module="Permutations" delimeters="splitPermute"}
 ```

-One really nice thing about this function is that for a given `m + n` the inverse of `splitPermute m` is `splitPermute n`.
+A really nice thing about `splitPermute` is that for a given `m + n` the inverse of `splitPermute m` is `splitPermute n`.

 Remember function `+1-mod-n` from earlier?
 It is the special case of `splitPermute` where `n = 1`.

 Yet the proof that `splitPermute n` is the left inverse of `splitPermute m` is _much simpler_ than the proof that `-1-mod-n` is the left inverse of `+1-mod-n`.

-The make use of the following three theorems from `Data.Fin.Properties` and `Data.Sum.Properties`
+The proof makes use of the following three theorems from `Data.Fin.Properties` and `Data.Sum.Properties`

 ``` {htmlDir="2022-02-24-permutations" module="Data.Fin.Properties" sig="splitAt-join"}